Associate Professor of Medicine (Infectious Diseases)

 Dr Green serves on the SGIM evidence-based medicine task force, the SGIM reforming internal medicine residency training task force, and the...

-Dr. Tetrault’s scholarly work focuses on the medical co-morbidities associated with substance abuse, mainly HIV and Hepatitis C. Dr. Tetrault is a physician providing primary care and buprenorphine/naloxone treatment at the Central Medical Unit of the APT Foundation, a multi-specialty addiction treatment facility.
-She is a diplomate of the American Board of Addiction Medicine, is credentialed as an HIV provider through the American Academy of HIV Medicine and serves as an attending physician at...
+Dr. Tetrault’s scholarly work focuses on care of patients with addicition and the medical co-morbidities associated with substance use, mainly HIV and Hepatitis C. She is a diplomate of the American Board of Addiction Medicine.
+Dr. Tetrault is a physician providing primary care and buprenorphine/naloxone treatment at the Central Medical Unit of the APT Foundation, a multi-specialty addiction treatment facility, and is an attending physician at Yale New Haven Hospital (YNHH).
+She is the...

 Associate Professor of Medicine (AIDS)